 Night walking is a great way for busy people get more steps in their day.
 Some people like night walking because they are too busy to get in exercise during the day.
 Others may be early risers and walk before the sun comes up.
 For many people, walking after work is the only way to hit a 10,000 steps per day goal, or the only way they can get the steps they need to lose weight or burn off stubborn body fat.

 Gear and Safety Tips for Walking at Night

-Whether you walk at night or in the early morning, if your routine includes walking in the dark there are some safety tips and special gear that can help keep you safe.
+Whether you walk at night or in the very early morning, if your routine includes walking in the dark there are some safety tips and special gear that can help keep you safe.

 Equipment to help you stay visible

-When walking when it’s dark out, visibility is crucial.
+When walking in low light conditions, visibility is crucial.
 You want to make sure that drivers can see you, and that you have a clear view of your surroundings.
 Consider:

 An LED headlamp with an adjustable beam angle can be a good option for nighttime walks.
 Some companies make hats with lights built into the front or brim or clip-on units that attach to your hat.
 If you don’t want to wear a headlamp, you can consider carrying a lightweight flashlight.
 Lighting is especially important if you’re walking on a trail, grass or an uneven surface so that you don’t trip over unseen obstacles.